stpham-net/javascript-tutorial-en/1-js/03-code-quality/01-debugging-chrome/article.md

 ## Console

 If we press `Esc`, then a console opens below.
-We can type commands there and press `key:Enter` to execute.
+We can type commands there and press `Enter` to execute.

 After a statement is executed, its result is shown below.